lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 ```
 *F* = 2.381

-This "isn't exactly" what we found for the same data using R and R packages.
+As I noted before we started the hand calculations, this "isn't exactly" what we found for the same data using R and R packages.
 However, the algorithms for those packages would take into consideration the unbalanced design (i.e., unequal cell sizes).
 Such a characteristic is a limitation, but is beyond this lesson.

 #### What are the degrees of freedom for your numerator and denominator?